jkrogager/PyNOT/README.md

     ]% pynot  task-name  -h

-Three of the task have slightly special behavior:  (note: `init` and `classify` will merge in coming update)
+Three of the tasks have slightly special behavior:  (note: `init` and `classify` will merge in coming update)

  - `init` : initiates a default parameter file in YAML format.